adulbrich/organizing-digital-assets/README.md

 - Date taken
 - Time taken
 - Model of the camera
+- Orignal name
 - File type

 The file name must be compatible with most file systems or cloud storages, so no special characters.

 I ended up choosing a modified [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatting, to which I added the camera model:

-`YYYY-MM-DD--hh-mm-ss--Model.FileTypeExtension`
+`YYYY-MM-DD--hh-mm-ss--Model--SourceFileName.FileTypeExtension`

-It would look like this:  `2014-07-01--01-14-48--Canon-EOS-550D.JPG`
+It would look like this: `2014-07-01--01-14-48--Canon-EOS-550D--.JPG`

 This allowed me to sort the images and videos as well chronologically, based on file name.
-I would use either the `DateTimeOriginal` or `FileModifyDate` depending on what is most relevant.
+I would use either the `DateTimeOriginal`, `CreateDate`, or `ModifyDate` depending on what is most relevant.

 Some phones would not store their model for videos, so I have a mapping table with the dates when I had a specific phone.